actions/setup-go/README.md

 ### Caching

+The action has a built-in functionality for caching and restoring go modules and build outputs.
+It uses [toolkit/cache](https://github.com/actions/toolkit/tree/main/packages/cache) under the hood but requires less configuration settings.
 Caching is enabled by default.
 The action automatically caches and restores Go modules and build outputs using toolkit/cache with minimal configuration.

 #### Automatic Caching